yoshinorisekimoto/api-learning-notes/README.md

 ## Scope
 This repository focuses on understanding API concepts at an architectural level rather than implementation details.

-# Day 3 - API Parameters
+# Step 3 - API Parameters

 ## What I did
 - Used path parameters to access specific resources